8bot-live/chat8bot/readme.md

-# WordPress AI Chatbot Plugin
+# WordPress ChatGPT Plugin - Website Chatbot

 A free and simple AI chatbot plugin for WordPress that integrates with OpenAI's API to provide intelligent responses to user queries.
 Unlike cloud-based solutions, all conversations are managed locally on your site, ensuring better control and privacy.
 You only need an OpenAI API key to get started.
-The API is a free trial, although if paid, its about 1 cent per chat session depending what model you choose.
+The API is a free trial, although if paid, it's about 1 cent per chat session depending what model you choose and how big your knowlegebase is.

 ## Features